-The income and expenses for the NFU Mutual and Avon Insurance plc on a solo basis are shown below.
+The income and expenses for the NFU Mutual and Avon Insurance plc on a solo and group basis are shown below.
 There is no significant difference between the Group and NFU Mutual figures.

-2021 2020
+2023 2022

 Investment Income and Expenses Group £m NFU MUTUAL £m Avon £m Group £m NFU MUTUAL £m Avon £m

 Income:

-Bonds and non-equity investments 193.8 193.3 0.5 176.3 175.8 0.5
+Bonds and non-equity investments 227.6 227.0 0.6 195.5 195.0 0.5

-Equity and Unitised Investments 145.2 190.3 130.6 139.8
+Equity and Unitised Investments 192.5 196.0 - 150.6 152.9 -

+Derivatives - - - 0.7 0.7 -

-Cash and Deposits 6.5 6.5 6.3 6.2 0.1
+Cash and Deposits 31.8 29.8 0.8 7.3 7.0 0.1

-Properties 86.9 55.9 109.1 69.1
+Properties 105.7 78.3 - 91.8 47.2 -

-Total Income 432.4 446.0 0.5 422.3 390.9 0.6
+Total Income 557.6 531.1 1.4 445.9 402.8 0.6

 Expenses:

-Investment Expenses 6.0 5.9 0.1 6.0 6.0 0.1
+Investment Expenses 4.1 2.0 - 4.0 1.8 -

-NFU Mutual and Avon Insurance receive dividend and coupon income from stock market investments net of any applicable domestic and withholding tax.
+NFU Mutual and Avon Insurance plc receive dividend and coupon income from stock market investments net of any applicable domestic and withholding tax.
 The companies pay withholding tax at a rate stipulated within the double taxation treaty between the United Kingdom and the relevant overseas country where the company is domiciled.
 Dividend income is recognised when the related investment goes 'ex-dividend'.

 Property investment income is received by way of rent from tenants, who lease the property directly.
 Rents are typically reviewed 5 yearly on the basis of either upward only market rent reviews, fixed growth or upward only RPI/CPI indexation.
 Further property investment income is receivable in the form of distributions from indirect property funds.
-Whilst 2020 rent collection was impacted by Covid 19, 2021 statistics had started to show normalisation but uncertainty surrounds the impact of the latest variant.
-Ability to take action against tenants refusing to pay rent remains impacted by government restrictions.
-Income concessions in the form of rent deferrals and waivers remain considered on a case by case basis.
+Rent collection levels have remained relatively stable in 2023, however, due to fragile market conditions, there is a risk of volatility in 2024.

 The companies pay capital and revenue expenditure to maintain and manage properties where liabilities sit with the landlord or where there is a vacancy.
-The companies will incur consultancy fees in respect of ongoing asset management i.e. leasing and letting, as well as the payment of market incentives to secure third party lettings.
+The companies will incur consultancy fees in respect of ongoing asset management i.e., leasing and letting, as well as the payment of market incentives to secure third party lettings.